 • Manage local fishermen’s complaints and feedback through the PANTAS complaint management system

-• Provide free space for fellowship and communion for sharing common interests
+• Providing free space for fellowship and communion for sharing common interests

-From the onset, licensed fishermen from south Penang Island will benefit from the Social Impact Management Plan (SIMP) that uplifts the community, and the implementation of the ecology offset programme that creates new habitats for marine life.
+From the onset, fishermen will benefit from the Social Impact Management Plan (SIMP) that uplifts the community, and the implementation of the ecology offset programme that creates new habitats for marine life.

 The SIMP, with a RM100 million state government allocation, provides the fishermen ex-gratia payments when the reclamation begins, and modern jetties with facilities, along with a dedicated navigation channel that enables 24-hour access to the sea.

-Licensed skippers (tekong) from the Permatang Tepi Laut, Sungai Batu, Teluk Kumbar and Gertak Sanggul fishermen units each will receive a new boat and engine.
+Skippers (tekong) from the Permatang Tepi Laut, Sungai Batu, Teluk Kumbar and Gertak Sanggul fishermen units each will receive a new boat and engine.
+The Penang State Government is giving 20 boats and engines to the first group of eligible recipients in 2022.

 The local fishermen will still be able to continue fishing during and after the reclamation.